kevinmstapleton/sliver-setup/README.md

-# How To Create a Listener Server Using Sliver
+# How To Create a C2 Server Using Sliver

 This tutorial will cover how to setup a [Sliver](https://github.com/BishopFox/sliver) host  (*Tested with Ubuntu 20.04 but should work with other distributions*)